MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-dashboard.md

 The Viva Connections dashboard and mobile experience can be extended and customized using cards, which are based on [adaptive cards](https://adaptivecards.io/) and the [SharePoint Framework (SPFx)](/sharepoint/dev/spfx/sharepoint-framework-overview).
 These adaptive cards are used to display data, complete tasks, and connect to Teams Apps, Websites, and mobile apps on Viva Connections.
 They provide a low-code solution to bring your line-of-business apps into the Dashboard.
 To create custom experiences on Viva Connections Dashboard and Viva Connections Mobile App, developers must use the SPFx to create custom ACEs.
 To learn more about creating ACEs, see the following tutorial: [Build your first SharePoint Adaptive Card Extension](/sharepoint/dev/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension).
 Learn more about [Viva Connections extensibility.](/sharepoint/dev/spfx/viva/overview-viva-connections)

-### Acquire 3rd party applications
+### Use 3rd party applications
-There are 2 ways to acquire partner solution package and install them on the Viva Connections dashboard:
+There are 2 ways to acquire partner solution packages and install them on the Viva Connections dashboard:
 1. Through Microsoft AppSource
     a.
 Add an App via the SharePoint Homesite
     b.
 Add an App via App Catalog